carltheperson/Cannon-Simulator/README.md

 ![](GamePlay.gif)
 # Cannon Simulator

 A simple Java game made with the Java-Swing Framework, where you shoot colorful bouncy cannonballs.
 You control the cannon using your mouse, which can change things like angle and size.
-There is no real objective in the game, other that to have fun (:
+There is no real objective in the game, other than to have fun (:

 ## How to Run